StanleyNeoh/Task-Management-Web-Application/README.md

-# README
+# TASK Hero
 This is a Task-Management Web Application built for CVWO assignment.

-I call it TASK Hero and it is made with React.js and Ruby on Rails and styled by Bootstrap
+Made with React.js and Ruby on Rails and styled by Bootstrap

 Features
 - tagging of tasks